About the network

 NATON is a collaborative project of the University Medicine Network University Medicine Network (NUM) and supports its motivation and goals.

-Our Partners
+Our partners

 Coordinators

-Prof. Dr. Peter
+Prof. Dr. Peter Boor, Ph.
+D.

-Coordinator University clinic RWTH Aachen
+Coordinator UK Aachen

 pboor@ukaachen.de